Nina Nusbaumer

 Peer-reviewed publications

-- [Accepted] Nusbaumer, N., Wisniewski, G., Crabbé, B., 2025. Évaluer la capacité des transformeurs à distinguer les significations compositionnelles et idiomatiques d’une même expression, TALN.
+- [Published] Nusbaumer, N., Wisniewski, G., Crabbé, B., 2025. Évaluer la capacité des transformeurs à distinguer les significations compositionnelles et idiomatiques d’une même expression, TALN pdf.

 - [Presentation] Shafiabadi, N., Nusbaumer, N., Bonami, O., 2024.
 Assessing the import of morphology in gender assignment: A computational study of French, LLcD.